Tag Archives: 6.5

 Adaptation

-The R9 is only threaded on the breach end, the rest of it’s construction is solid baffles welded together making it simple and no non-sense.
-The provided tools allow the user to tighten down the various assorted mounting options, and perhaps more importantly disassemble them after being used.
+Yankee Hill Machine’s R9 is only threaded on the breach end, the rest of it’s construction is solid baffles welded together making it simple and no non-sense.
+All the provided tools allow the user to tighten down the various assorted mounting options.
+Or perhaps more importantly disassemble them after being used.

 Shooting with the YHM R9

 The R9 tamed all the sounds produced by my pistol, adding of course its due weight and a bit of added backpressure.
 But the heavier muzzle sure made the pistol smooth and even more controllable.
-Shooting the pistol in closed quarters was very tolerable, the sound reduction was everything I’d hoped for, and the function was flawless.
+Shooting the pistol in closed quarters was very tolerable.
+Sound reduction was everything I’d hoped for, and the function was flawless.

 The R9 seen mounted direct on my SRS M2 6mm GT

 Shortly thereafter I received the 5/8-24 direct thread adaptor, and the R9 went straight to my Desert Tech SRS M2 chambered in 6mm GT.
-It stayed there for quite some time, hundreds of rounds sent through the R9 from fifty to seventeen-hundred yards.
-The accuracy of the rifle was if anything enhanced by the presence of the R9, this is typical in my experience.
+There it stayed for quite some time, hundreds of rounds sent through the R9 from fifty to seventeen-hundred yards.
+Accuracy of the rifle was if anything enhanced by the presence of the R9, this is typical in my experience.
 Cartridges like the 6mm GT were easily suppressed by the R9, making precision even more pleasant.

 Carbines like this 350 Legend are a perfect host